How Does it work?

 – Lynn Catlin, VIP instructor

 Through VIP participating faculty are able to integrate their teaching, research, and service activities, while also supporting the scalability and longevity of their research endeavors.
 Credit for teaching hours and financial incentives for student credit hours varies by department.
-The College of Innovation and Design provides support to faculty in developing plans, recruitment, forms and materials, and connecting with other VIP instructors.
-Please contact Jillana Finnegan at email@example.com to learn more.
+The Institute for Inclusive and Transformative Scholarship provides support to faculty in developing plans, recruitment, forms and materials, and connecting with other VIP instructors.
+Reach out to us at firstname.lastname@example.org to learn more.